 Fresh air, physical activity and focus on something other than a full inbox and crammed meeting calendar can administer an attitude adjustment before you even start your day.
 Translation: bike commuting can be awesome, and those benefits extend even to cycling jaunts for other reasons.
-No wonder that even in the midst of a pandemic, we're also in the midst of a bicycle boom.
+No wonder that in the midst of a pandemic, the country's also experienced a bicycle boom.

 But before you go saddling up any old set of wheels, consider a few key factors.
 If you'll be pedaling ill-maintained or dirt roads, consider a relaxed geometry gravel or mountain bike that can run wider tires.
 If the roads are steep or long, or you deliver kids or pick up groceries, a pedal-assist e-bike may best suit your needs.